norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/resources-information/quality-pricing-guide/index.md

 Always test ride a bike before buying if possible.
 This is a really important way to get a feel for the condition of the bike and how well it fits you.
 Comfort is key to having a bike which you actually want to ride regularly.

 If you are a UEA campus card holder, you can get a free health check on any bicycle you bring to our shop on campus.
-This allows us to provide the customer with a thorough report on the condition of a bicycle.
+This allows us to provide you with a thorough report on the condition of a bicycle.